dlebansais/Method.Contracts.Analyzers/README.md

 A problem with this approach is that if the code creating a new instance of `Foo` does not call the initialization method, the instance will not be initialized properly (`Content` will be `null`).

-To ensure that all instances are initialized, add the `InitializedWith` attribute to the constructor:
+To ensure that all instances are initialized, add the `InitializeWith` attribute to the constructor:

 ````csharp
 public class Foo